Here’s a list of websites and publications available to help you understand and complete the FAFSA.

 - FSAID.ed.gov, the website to create an FSA ID.

-- UCanGo2.org FAFSA page for educators, contains helpful resources for counselors planning and hosting FAFSA sessions for students and parents.
+- UCanGo2.org FAFSA page for educators, contains helpful resources for educators planning and hosting FAFSA sessions for students and parents.

 - OKcollegestart.org, houses important information about Oklahoma colleges and universities.

 - College Navigator, a website with information about colleges nationwide.

 FAFSA Facts and Five Steps, a flyer that provides students and parents with must-know facts about completing the FAFSA.

 UCanGo2’s Dependency Questionnaire, a tool to help you determine if you’re an independent or dependent student.